 Greenfield investments are those where a company establishes a new subsidiary on foreign soil by investing in new facilities such as offices, factories, staff accommodation, and distribution hubs.
 They are named after the notion that a company launching a new venture from scratch starts with nothing but a green field.
 A greenfield investment, therefore, is a form of foreign direct investment where a company establishes operations in another country by constructing new facilities from scratch.

-Green investment examples
+Greenfield investment examples

 The strategy is commonly employed by companies who desire more control over their operations and want to avoid the extra costs associated with intermediaries.

 In this section, let’s take a look at some real-world examples:

 In 2015, Toyota announced it would be building a new production facility in the Mexican state of Guanajuato.

 The factory, which would produce the Corolla mid-size sedan, was slated to cost around $1 billion.